synw/django-chartflo/README.md

 Html files will be generated.
 Create a `templates/chartflo` directory where the html files will be generated

+To generate Vega Lite encoded json files use this setting: `CHARTFLO_TO_JSON = True`: the files will be generated in `templates/chartflo/json/charts`

 To not generate html use this use this setting: `CHARTFLO_TO_HTML = False`

 To run the generator: